andrewreeman/SpectralSuite/README.md

 ### Making a new plugin
 The boilerplate code for a new plugin is handled for you with a python script.
+This uses python 3.12 or higher.
 ```bash
 --> py makeSpectral.py -h
 usage: makeSpectral.py [-h] -p PATH -n NAME [-d DESCRIPTION] [-v {True,False}]